Skip to content

 The output speaks for itself.
 The tool is an implementation detail.
 A client doesn't need to understand MCP servers.
 They need sequences that book calls.
 That's the contract.

-If you’re running GTM engagements and the bottleneck is research, writing, or CRM hygiene rather than strategy, this is worth looking at seriously.
+If you’re running GTM engagements and the bottleneck is research, writing, or CRM hygiene rather than strategy, reach out and I’ll walk through how it maps to your stack.

-About the author
+// About the author

 Wojciech Łuszczyński